 The Portugal photo tour begins at 3 pm at our hotel in Porto.
 There are cheap hourly flights from Lisbon to Porto all day long.
 Flight duration is 1 hour for roughly $30.
 There are also frequent trains between Lisbon and Porto (approximately a 3-hours journey).
 We will take time to get to know one another, go over the tour agenda and do a shakedown of our equipment to make sure that we have the essential camera settings dialed in.
 We will head out for our first blue-hour photo session this evening after an early dinner and an evening blue session, from a lofty vantage point looking out over the meandering Douro River and the charming section of old Porto.

 We will spend these two days exploring and photographing the exciting city of Porto.
 We will plan in time for post-processing and rest during the mid-day.
 There will be one early morning and two evening blue hour sessions.

-We will spend these three days in the Douro Valley scouring the rugged terrain of its lush wine terraces for beautiful graphic compositions.
+We will spend these two days in the Douro Valley scouring the rugged terrain of its lush wine terraces for beautiful graphic compositions.
 This area also features plenty of sleepy and charming villages to photograph.
 Mid to long telephoto zooms are very useful here.
 We recommend the 70-200 on a full-frame or better yet the 100-300 or 100-400 (Canon) or 80-400 (Nikon).

 We leave the Douro Valley for the 2-hour drive to the small coastal city of Aveiro, exploring its grid of streets and capturing wonderful images of tile-covered houses in many colors and patterns.
 On the agenda is also an excursion to the Aveiro Lagoon to photograph brilliantly colorful traditional fishing boats.